holgerroth/NVFlare/research/auto-fl-research/templates/mutation_report.md

 ## Next mutation

-Run the Sixteenth literature-selected reliability audit before adding FedDC/FedRed-style drift-correction code: a single-lane exact-step run with `PARALLEL_CANDIDATES=1`, `RUN_TIMEOUT_SECONDS=1200`, `CUDA_VISIBLE_DEVICES=0`, and `--local_train_steps 600` on the current best FedNova/FedDyn stack.
-If it times out again or scores below `0.910900`, abandon exact local steps under this stack and move to the FedDC/FedRed reserve.
+Move to the FedDC/FedRed reserve: add a default-off, contract-safe client-local drift-correction option in `client.py`, keep DIFF uploads and existing metadata unchanged, validate/smoke it, then launch a narrow source-backed candidate batch under the current best FedNova/FedDyn stack.